HackYourFuture/curriculum/student-manual.md

 ## 1.7 Teaching Location <a name="location"></a>
 > Note: Because of the Corona crisis, we are currently conducting all of our classes online.
 > We will explain this in more detail during the introduction day.
-As a result some of the information in section 1.5 and 1.6 is more relevant for when we return to face-to-face classes.
+As a result some of the information in this section is more relevant for when we return to face-to-face classes.

 For our main teaching day on Sunday, we make use of the office of Backbase, one of HackYourFuture’s most important partners.
 The office is located at Sarphatistraat 370.
 We are incredibly lucky as we can use this location for free.